 The use case concerns the use of surveillance cameras in sensitive locations and the implications on telecommunications where that serves as the means by which the surveillance media data is collected in a remote location.

-Closed-circuit video (CCTV) is the most bandwidth-intensvie of all utility applications.
+Closed-circuit video (CCTV) is the most bandwidth-intensive of all utility applications.
 The data rates depend on the required resolution of images, number of colors and frame rate.
 There are existing standards that reduce this data rate considerably while still providing excellent video quality.
 During incidents (such as security breaches, equipment malfunctions and power outages,) a higher resolution can be used.

 Many utility substations today use fiber optic cables to provide sufficient communications capacity to transport surveillance media data.
 This use case explores the use of 5G instead either as the sole means for transporting surveillance media data, or as a backup in case the primary means of transport (fiber) has been compromised.
 This could occur inadvertently if the fixed communication network suffers damage, or intentionally as part of a coordinated local attack that compromises substation security.

-While it is often necessary and prudent to transport surveillance media data continuously, there are approaches that reduce this need, e.g. triggers based on motion detectors, tampering (e.g. with cameras, locks, etc.), heat sensors, etc. In addition, video analytics can identify suspicious changes in a field of view within the secure permiter, such as people present when they are unexpected, or people present at places within the secure perimeter for too long, etc. In this case, video could be stored locally and only transmitted on demand, or when triggered by an event.
+While it is often necessary and prudent to transport surveillance media data continuously, there are approaches that reduce this need, e.g. triggers based on motion detectors, tampering (e.g. with cameras, locks, etc.), heat sensors, etc. In addition, video analytics can identify suspicious changes in a field of view within the secure permission, such as people present when they are unexpected, or people present at places within the secure perimeter for too long, etc. In this case, video could be stored locally and only transmitted on demand, or when triggered by an event.
 The design of a secure facility is beyond the scope of this use case.
 In any case, there are times in which transport of all surveillance data is needed – so the capacity model is based on this situation.
 This capacity may only be needed intermittently, for the reasons given above, or it may be required constantly.

-Some regulations however, e.g. NERC CIP in North America, require continuous live video transport from cameras monitoring the substation’s Electronic Security Perimeter.
+Some regulations however, e.g. NERC CIP in North America, require continuous live video transport from cameras monitoring the substation's Electronic Security Perimeter.